 Along with famous locations such as the Golden Circle, Kirkjufell on the Snæfellsnes Peninsula, and Jökulsárlón Glacier Lagoon at Vatnajökull National Park, you'll be taken to the remote and wild Landmannalaugar highlands.
-There, you can admire the area's colourful rhyolite mountains in pristine winter beauty when they are ringed with frost and snow, and unwind in a natural hot spring.
+There, you can admire the area's colorful rhyolite mountains in pristine winter beauty when they are ringed with frost and snow and unwind in a natural hot spring.

 You will get the chance to feel like an arctic explorer.
 You will strap on crampons and a helmet to hike along a glacier to an ice cave.
-This along with discovering some of the incredible untouched areas of Iceland will give you the ultimate sense of adventure in nature.
+Along with discovering some of the incredible untouched areas of Iceland, you will get the ultimate sense of adventure in nature.

 With this package, you will be able to experience Icelandic nature as the locals do.
 Get on a super jeep with mammoth tires and head to the heart of this country with otherworldly landscapes.
 All accommodations are included, and you'll experience all of this in small groups, with highly professional tour guides that will help you search for the elusive Northern Lights in the evening.

 If all this wasn't enough, you can also add more excitement during the booking process, such as a 2-hour horseback riding tour in the countryside around Reykjavík on the smooth-gaited Icelandic horse, a choice of helicopter tours for unforgettable views, or a day trip to Mývatn in the north (including flights).

 Don't miss this ultimate, mind-blowing wintertime adventure!
 Check availability by choosing a date.

 Your accommodation will be a cozy hotel in Reykjavík's city center, so you can start exploring this quirky city straight away.